apiato/documentation/docs/features/profiler.md

 title: Profiler
 ---

-Profiling is very important to optimize the performance of your application.
-And help you better understand what happens when a request is received, as well as it can speed up the debugging process.
+Profiling is very important to optimize the performance of your application, and help you better understand what happens when a request is received, as well as it can speed up the debugging process.

 Apiato uses the third-party package [laravel-debugbar](https://github.com/barryvdh/laravel-debugbar) (which uses the [PHP Debug Bar](http://phpdebugbar.com/)), to collect the profiling data.

-By default the **laravel-debugbar** package displays the profiling data in the browser.
+By default, the **laravel-debugbar** package displays the profiling data in the browser.
 However, Apiato uses a middleware `app/Ship/Middlewares/Http/ProfilerMiddleware.php` to append the profiling data to the response.